rkgtech/gigaspaces-sbp-jekyll/cache-interface.markdown

 # Overview

 GigaSpaces XAP provides a powerful IMDG with advanced data access options.
-Many times a simple key/value interface requered to access the IMDG.
+Many times a simple key/value interface required to access the IMDG.
 The most popular one is the Map API.
-GigaSpaces main data access API is the GigaSpace interface.
-A simple wrapper around it desribed here exposing Map API.
+GigaSpaces main data access API is the `GigaSpace` interface.
+A simple wrapper around it described here exposing Map API.

-# Implementation
+# Cache Interface Implementation

 The implementation includes two classes.
-The `Data` class that modles the data within the space and the `CacheService` class that wrpas the GigaSpace API using standard Map API (`put`,`get` , `remove`..).
+The `Data` class that modles the data within the space and the `CacheService` class that wraps the `GigaSpace` API using standard `Map` API (`put`,`get` , `remove`..).

 The `CacheService` support inserting data using a key/value and also via region/key/value.
-A region allow you to mark entries with a "tag" that group these for better managment.
+A region allows you to mark entries with a "tag" that group these for better management.
 You may also indicate if you would like to have the data cached also at the client side.
 In such a case , the client will also have a copy of the data.
-Once the client will construct the `CacheService` all cached data will be pre-loaded into the client side.
+Once the client application constructs the `CacheService` all cached data will be pre-loaded into the client side.

+## The Data Space Class

+The Data Space Class holds the key , value and region data within a simple POJO proprties.
+The `@SpaceId` annotation indicats the key field specified as the Space class ID field.

 {% highlight java %}
 import com.gigaspaces.annotation.pojo.SpaceId;